 Simple as it is, Cuckoo is a tool that allows you to perform sandboxed malware analysis.

 Using a Sandbox

-Before starting installing, configuring and using Cuckoo you should take some time to think on what you want to achieve with it and how.
+Before starting to install, configure and use Cuckoo, you should take some time to think on what you want to achieve with it and how.

 Some questions you should ask yourself: